-From Pain to Power: Healing Wounds from Your Inner Child through the Ancient Wisdom of Ho'oponopono
+From Pain to Power: Healing Wounds from Your Inner Child through Acceptance & Forgiveness

 Your inner child is a part of your human psyche that remains full of innocence, awe, and wonder.
 When our inner child is healthy, and we are connected with them, we tend to be invigorated, inspired, and excited.